 Positano is also called the pearl of the Amalfi Coast, not only for the many terraces, stairways, and colorful houses but also for the emotions it can transmit to those who visit it.
-The town is popular with people from all over the world, and it’s not uncommon to meet movie stars on vacation or see the yachts of wealthy tycoons.
+The town is popular with people worldwide, and it’s not uncommon to meet movie stars on vacation or see the yachts of wealthy tycoons.

 Church of Saint Mary of the Assumption

 The Church of Santa Maria Teresa dell’Assunta, dating back to the X century, is practically the symbol of Positano: its majolica dome welcomes visitors and is the town’s center.
 It is stunning with its yellow and green tiles that recall the sun and the vegetation of Positano.
 Inside there is a Byzantine icon of a black Madonna with a Child.
-The icon, according to legend, was part of the cargo of a ship from the East.
+According to legend, the icon was part of the cargo of a ship from the East.

 Shopping in Positano